annotation/text-fabric/docs/Use/Browser.md

 ??? abstract "TF in the browser"
     The Text-Fabric package contains a command to work with your corpus in your browser.
-    It sets up a local webserver, which interacts with your web browser.
+    It sets up a local web server, which interacts with your web browser.
     Then you can view and search the corpus without programming and without internet connection.